spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 17. Confirm your changes by selecting **Confirm & Create**.
 You can enable several options to expand the functionality of the monitoring stack.
 Review the [Prometheus Operator](/integrations/prometheus-operator) pack documentation to learn more about the available options.

+18. Click on **Add New Pack**.

+19. Use the following information to find the Spectro Cluster Metrics pack.
+    - **Pack Type**: Monitoring
+    - **Registry**: Public Repo
+    - **Pack Name**: Spectro Cluster Metrics
+    - **Pack Version**: 3.3.X or newer

+20. Use the default values.
+Confirm your changes by selecting **Confirm & Create**.

+21. Click on **Add New Pack**.

+22. Use the following information to find the Spectrocloud Grafana Dashboards pack.
+    - **Pack Type**: Monitoring
+    - **Registry**: Public Repo
+    - **Pack Name**: Spectrocloud Grafana Dashboards
+    - **Pack Version**: 1.0.X or newer

+23. Use the default values.
+Confirm your changes by selecting **Confirm & Create**.

-18. Click on **Next** to review the cluster profile and save it.
+24. Click on **Next** to review the cluster profile and save it.

-19. Navigate to the left **Main Menu** and select **Clusters**.
+25. Navigate to the left **Main Menu** and select **Clusters**.

-20. Click on **Add New Cluster**.
+26. Click on **Add New Cluster**.
 Select **Deploy New Cluster**.

-21. Pick the infrastructure provider you selected for the cluster profile you created earlier.
+27. Pick the infrastructure provider you selected for the cluster profile you created earlier.

-22. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster.
+28. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster.
 Click on **Next**.

-23. Pick the cluster profile you created earlier and complete the remainder of the cluster creation process.
+29. Pick the cluster profile you created earlier and complete the remainder of the cluster creation process.

-24. Once the host cluster is deployed, navigate to the left **Main Menu** and select **Clusters**.
+30. Once the host cluster is deployed, navigate to the left **Main Menu** and select **Clusters**.
 Click on your cluster to display the details page and ensure its status is **Running**.

-25. Download the Kubernetes config file.
+31. Download the Kubernetes config file.
 Click on the URL that has the name of your cluster followed by a period and the word *kubeconfig*.
 Refer to the [Access Cluster with CLI](/clusters/cluster-management/palette-webctl#accessclusterwithcli) for additional guidance.

-26. Open a terminal window and set the environment variable `KUBECONFIG` to point to kubeconfig file you downloaded.
+32. Open a terminal window and set the environment variable `KUBECONFIG` to point to kubeconfig file you downloaded.

   <br />